-The most important of these variables are `Cooperate economically' and `Appeal for aid'.
-We observe that these variables turn to be the most important for this particular prediction, even if for the overall model they are 10th and 8th respectively in the ranking of importance (see Fig. \ref{fig:global_var_SA}).
-In October 2018, the journalist Jamal Khashoggi was assassinated by agents of the Saudi government at the Saudi consulate in Istanbul, Turkey.
-This event provoked a series of news on the aforementioned topics in Saudi Arabia.
-Fig. \ref{fig:Cooperate_economically_SA} presents the Saudi Arabia XGBoost model predictions with respect to the real GPI score and the variable `Cooperate economically'.
-We notice that this variable shows an abrupt increase this month and pushes GPI prediction lower, showing a more peaceful month.
-Similarly, Fig. \ref{fig:Appeal_aid_SA} shows an abrupt increase of the variable `Appeal for aid' in October 2018 and drives the prediction lower, showing a more peaceful month.
+The most important variables for the prediction of October 2018 are ``Cooperate economically'' and ``Appeal for aid'', although they are 10th and 8th respectively in the model's overall ranking of importance (Figure \ref{fig:global_var_SA}).
+In October 2018, the journalist Jamal Khashoggi was assassinated at the Saudi consulate in Istanbul, Turkey.
+This event provoked a series of news on the topics mentioned above.
+Figure \ref{fig:Cooperate_economically_SA} presents Saudi Arabia's model predictions with respect to the real GPI score and the variable ``Cooperate economically''.
+This variable shows an abrupt increase in October 2018 and pushes GPI prediction lower, showing a more peaceful month.
+Similarly, Figure \ref{fig:Appeal_aid_SA} shows an abrupt increase of the variable ``Appeal for aid'' in October 2018 and drives the prediction lower, showing a more peaceful month.
 Considering that the assassination of the journalist is a negative event, one would expect a less peaceful month.
-However, looking at the news, the articles discuss possible spills into oil markets.
-In particular, the news discusses economic cooperation between Saudi Arabia and other countries, such as the United States, in an attempt to overcome a dispute over Khashoggi.
+However, looking at the news, the articles discuss possible spills into oil markets and economic cooperation between Saudi Arabia and other countries, such as the United States, to overcome a dispute over Khashoggi.
 In addition, the news is also concentrated on the investigation of the Khashoggi case, such as Amnesty International asking for a United Nations inquiry.
-Therefore, considering that the variables `Cooperate economically', and `Appeal for aid' have a negative relationship with GPI (see Fig. \ref{fig:Cooperate_economically_SA}, and \ref{fig:Appeal_aid_SA} respectively) the model undershoots.
-Therefore, we observe that through the eyes of the world news, the presentation of peace is not always at the level we would intuitively expect.
+Therefore, considering that the variables ``Cooperate economically'', and ``Appeal for aid'' have a negative relationship with GPI (Figures \ref{fig:Cooperate_economically_SA} and \ref{fig:Appeal_aid_SA}, respectively) the model underestimates the monthly value.
+Consequently, through the eyes of the world news, the presentation of peace is not always at the level we would expect.